top of page

 Empower Communities.
 Gain Career Skills.
 Make a Difference.

 Are you passionate about creating a more just and inclusive society?
-Do you want a career where your work positively impacts underserved communities?
-The CCRH Internship Program is a paid, one-year internship offering hands-on experience, leadership training, and mentorship.
-This program equips emerging professionals to contribute meaningfully to the affordable housing and community development field.
+Do you want a career where your work positively impacts low-income communities?
+The California Coalition for Rural Housing (CCRH) is seeking passionate, community-minded students for a one-year paid internship focused on affordable housing development.

 About the Program